sks17/paper-pigeon-deployment/README.md

 <br/>

-> 💡 **Note:** This diagram is a conceptual overview of the system.
-The actual implementation may vary in specific details, but the overall data flow and component boundaries are accurately represented.
+> 💡 **Note:** This diagram is a conceptual overview of the full system architecture.
+Some components shown (testing layer, cron workers, data pipeline scripts) are maintained in a private repository.
+See [What's Not Included](#-whats-not-included) below.

 <br/>